EvalVis/OneThousand/README.md

     1. Your nickname.
     2. Server IP address.
 If you host the server on the same computer enter `localhost`.
     3. Server port.
     4. Your gmail address.
     Optional, if provided this gmail will be used to send you game images.
+    The game automatically captures images as you play.
     5. Your gmail app password.
 Optional, but required if gmail address entered, you will need to generate it if you don't have it.
 This app password will only be sent to gmail SMTP server in order to send you an email.